-There was a long interregnum but they eventually they made a fresh start with the 1897-1898 Convention, at which they revised the draft.
+Prof Marcia Langton 2 June 2015 There was a long interregnum but they eventually they made a fresh start with the 1897-'98 Convention, at which they revised the draft.
 It was endorsed by the 1891 Convention.
-Later under Edmund Barton, the first Prime Minister of Australia, and one of the first members of the High Court, developed the revised draft and it was put to the people of the Colonies of New South Wales, South Australia, Tasmania and Victoria; no Referendum was held in Queensland or Western Australia.
-The draft Constitution received majority support in each of the four colonies holding Referendums, but nevertheless it was deemed unsuccessful in New South Wales because the number of people who voted for the draft did not reach the minimum of 80,000 required by the New South Wales Parliament.
-It was then amended again in 1899 at a Conference attended by the Premiers; in 1899 and 1900 it was again put to the voters in the colonies, this time also in Western Australia and Queensland, and it was supported by the majority of voters in each colony, but large sections of the community were excluded from voting, including most women and many Aboriginal people.
+Later under Edmund Barton, the first Prime Minister of Australia, and one of the first members of the High Court, developed the revised draft and it was put to the people of the Colonies of New South Wales, South Australia, Tasmania and Victoria; no referendum was held in Queensland or Western Australia.
+The draft Constitution received majority support in each of the four colonies holding referendums but as nevertheless deemed unsuccessful in New South Wales because the number of people that voted for the draft did not reach the minimum of 80,000 required by the New South Wales Parliament.
+It was then amended again in 1899 at a conference attended by the Premiers; in 1899 and 1900 it was again put to the voters in the colonies, this time also in Western Australia and Queensland, and it was supported by the majority

+Prof Marcia Langton 2 June 2015 of voters in each colony, but large sections of the community were excluded from voting, including most women and many Aboriginal people.
 Women were able to vote for or against the draft Constitution only in South Australia and Western Australia, while Aboriginal people were able to vote only in New South Wales, South Australia, Tasmania and Victoria.
 However, even where Aboriginal people had a legal entitlement to vote there is no evidence that they did so.
 Aboriginal people played no role in the Constitution.

-Then in 1899 and 1900 a delegation of the Australian Colonies went to London to have the draft Constitution enacted by the British Parliament.
-The Imperial Parliament still exercised ultimate authority over the Australian Colonies, so the draft was introduced to the House of Commons, completed its passage through the Imperial Parliament on 5 July 1900, was assented to by Queen Victoria on 9 July 1900, and came into force on 1 January 1901, entitled the Commonwealth of Australia Constitution Act 1900.
-Section 9 of the Act reads: 'The Constitution of the Commonwealth shall be as follows ...' and thereafter the Act contains the entire text of our Constitution.
+Then in 1899 and 1900 a delegation of the Australian Colonies went to London to have the draft Constitution enacted by the British Parliament, the Imperial Parliament still exercised ultimate authority over the Australian Colonies, was introduced to the House of Commons, completed its passage through the

-Two constitutional experts, Megan Davis and George Williams of the University of New South Wales, have published a book, Everything You Need to Know About the Referendum to Recognise Indigenous Australians.
-Helpfully, at the very beginning of the book, they have set out summaries of 'The Case for Yes and The Case for No'.
+Imperial Parliament on 5th July 1900, was assented to by Queen Victoria on 9th July 1900, and came into force on 1st January 1901 entitled the Commonwealth of Australia Constitution Act 1900.
+Section 9 of the Act reads: "The Constitution of the Commonwealth shall be as follows..." and thereafter the Act contains the entire text of our Constitution.
+Two Constitutional experts, Megan Davis and George Williams of the University of New South Wales, have published a book, "Everything You Need to Know About the Referendum to Recognise Indigenous Australians."
+Helpfully, at the very DONDUNSTANFOUNDATION Prof Marcia Langton Flinders

-The case for Yes, they write, is the following:

-The Constitution was drafted to exclude Aboriginal and Torres Strait Islander peoples from the political settlement that brought about the Australian nation.

-It is important that the Constitution, the founding document of the nation, recognises Australia's full history, not just the period from British settlement.
+2 June 2015 beginning of the book, excluding the frontis pages they have set out summaries of The Case for Yes and The Case for No. The case for Yes, they write, is the following: - 1.
+The Constitution was drafted to exclude Aboriginal and Torres Strait Islander peoples from the political settlement that brought about the Australian nation." - "2.
+It is important that the Constitution, the founding document of the nation, recognises Australia's full history, not just the period from British settlement. - 3.
 We need to remove discrimination from our Constitution; it should prevent rather than permit racial discrimination so that all Australians are treated equally.

-Recognition in the Constitution would protect against the future loss of Australia's unique indigenous cultures which are a vital part of our national identity.
-Recognition will help improve indigenous health and wellbeing.
+Flinders

+THE UNIVERSITY

+of ADELAIDE

+Prof Marcia Langton

+2 June 2015

-A successful Referendum to recognise Aboriginal and Torres Strait Islander peoples in the Constitution would be an uplifting achievement that unites Australians.
+5. A successful referendum to recognise Aboriginal and Torres Strait Islander peoples in the Constitution would be an uplifting achievement that unites Australians."
 The No case: